gboeing/ppd534/modules/readme.md

 ## How to launch a Jupyter notebook lecture

 You have two options.
 The first (Docker) is preferred.
-If you trouble with the first, you can fallback on the second option, which is easier and reliable but has significant limitations.
+If you have trouble with the first option, you can fallback on the second option, which is easier but has significant limitations.
 Details follow.

 ### Option 1: Docker